Maps available online

 The Regional Transportation Plan is a blueprint to guide investments for all forms of travel – motor vehicle, transit, bicycle and walking – and the movement of goods and freight throughout the Portland metropolitan region.
 The plan identifies current and future transportation needs, investments needed to meet those needs and what funds the region expects to have available to over the next 25 years to make those investments a reality.

-Metro is working with local, regional and state partners and the public to update our region's shared vision and strategy for investing in the transportation system for the next 25 years.
+From June 2015 to Dec.
+2018, Metro worked with local, regional and state partners and the public to update the region's shared vision and strategy for investing in the transportation system for the next 25 years.

 The Regional Transportation Plan and these supporting strategies and modal plans guide planning and investment decisions:

 To build these plans and strategies, we need to fund them.
 As the metropolitan planning organization for the greater Portland region, Metro receives federal funding to help pay for projects that allow for a greater focus on local priorities and innovative solutions to address regional transportation challenges.

 Learn about regional flexible funding for transportation projects